jddunn/jddunn.github.io/README.md

-# Portfolio page
+# Johnny Dunn - Portfolio

 Lives at https://jddunn.github.io/

+## About Me

+Full-stack engineer specializing in building and deploying end-to-end AI/ML systems.
+Experienced in creating RAG pipelines, fine-tuning LLMs, and architecting scalable backend services in Python and TypeScript with a focus on DX and API design.

+**Contact:** johnnyddunn@gmail.com | [GitHub](https://github.com/jddunn) | [LinkedIn](https://linkedin.com/in/jdfive)

-# Description
+## Description

-SEO-ready portfolio and blog page with a Alice in Wonderland-inspired interactive fiction game on the homepage powered by my text-rpg-engine JS library.
+SEO-ready portfolio and blog page with an Alice in Wonderland-inspired interactive fiction game on the homepage powered by my text-rpg-engine JS library.
 Uses GraphQL and GitHub API to build open-source page.
 All the data fetching from the API and from local markdown files (for the blog and project posts) is done at build time with `getStaticProps`, allowing for static exports so the site can live on a static server like GitHub Pages while allowing for SEO.
 Blog and project posts are written in Markdown and stored in the repository under `/_posts`.
 Also uses three.js for an interactive sketch.

 Google Analytics functionality is included.
 The site uses the environment variables `GOOGLE_ANALYTICS_ID` and `GITHUB_API_TOKEN` for analytics and GitHub API access.